7 Signs You Need To Have Your Septic Tank Pumped

 Have you noticed standing water in your yard when it's not raining?
 Your septic system could be the culprit.

 Pooling water near your drain field or tank is a sure sign of trouble.
-It suggests that your tank is overflowing and needs immediate attention.
+It suggests that your tank is overflowing and needs immediate attention to avoid bigger septic tank repairs.

 3. Gurgling Sounds